opensearch-project/opensearch-build/bundle-workflow/README.md

 ### Auto-Generate Manifests

 The [manifests workflow](src/manifests) reacts to version increments in OpenSearch and its components by extracting Gradle properties from project branches.
-When a new version is identified, it creates a new input manifest in [manifests](../manifests) and [opens a pull request](../.github/workflows/manifests.yml).
+Currently OpenSearch `main`, and `x.y` branches are checked out one-by-one, published to local maven, and their versions extracted using `./gradlew properties`.
+When a new version is found, a new input manifest is added to [manifests](../manifests), and [a pull request is opened](../.github/workflows/manifests.yml) (e.g. [opensearch-build#491](https://github.com/opensearch-project/opensearch-build/pull/491)).

 Show information about existing manifests.